 In recent years, a terrible situation has come to light: farm workers across the nation are falling prey to instances of sexual harassment and abuse, and are often subject to these terrible instances with what they believe is little chance … Continue reading

-If you have turned on a TV or read the newspaper in the last nine months, you are familiar with the criminal case against Jerry Sandusky, retired Penn State assistant football coach.
-Sandusky was a highly respected man who … Continue reading
+Prevent the Next Sandusky If you have turned on a TV or read the newspaper in the last nine months, you are familiar with the criminal case against Jerry Sandusky, retired Penn State assistant football coach.
+Sandusky was a highly … Continue reading

 When a powerful orgasm surges through our bodies, it reaches into all those dark corners where we may be hiding difficult emotions.
 As we grow up we are taught that part of being adult is controlling our show of feelings, … Continue reading